cneralich/private-terraform-enterprise/examples/bootstrap-google/README.md

 - `domain` -- the Domain to be used
 - `dnszone` -- the pre-configured DNS Zone
 - `postgresql_password` -- password for your Postgres Database

-## How to Use this Repo
-- Update the values in the terraform.tfvars file
-- Run `terraform plan` and `terraform apply`